mattiase/regexp-disasm/README.md

 Apply `regexp-bytecode.patch` to your Emacs source tree and rebuild.
 Start Emacs and load `regexp-disasm.el`.

+This patch applies cleanly on Emacs master d98ee7677650 (to become 29.1), but this is not code that changes very often.

 ## Usage

 * `(regexp-disassemble REGEXP &optional CASE-TABLE)`